Labor Advice and Coworking

 3. Threat of New Competitors

-Is it easy for other companies to enter your industry?
+How easy is it for other companies to enter your industry?
 This strength depends on:

-• Barriers to entry, such as high start-up costs or strict regulation.
+• Barriers to entry, such as high initial costs or strict regulation.

-A clear example is technology startups, which often face major barriers such as intellectual property or the need for significant investment.
-However, those that manage to overcome these barriers can completely transform the market.
+A clear example is technology startups, which often face major barriers such as intellectual property or the need for significant investments.
+However, those who manage to overcome these barriers can completely transform the market.

 4. Threat of Substitute Products

 The emergence of alternative products can reduce the demand for your offer.
 Example: streaming services have replaced traditional television.
-To minimize this threat, companies must constantly innovate, focusing on creating unique experiences that are difficult to replace.
+To minimize this threat, companies must constantly innovate, focusing on creating unique and difficult-to-replace experiences.

 5. Rivalry among Existing Competitors